 Applying for a grant

 The process for getting a grant to administer an estate can be complicated.
-If you wish, you can engage a solicitor or the Public Trustee to apply for you, usually for a fixed fee.
+If you wish, you can engage a solicitor or the Public Trustee to apply for you.

 There are five basic steps to apply for a grant of probate, grant of letters of administration of the will and grant of letters of administration on intestacy.

 For more details, see Uniform Civil Procedure Rules 1999, Chapter 15, rules 596–643.